nzyokam/localloyalty/loyaltyrewardsapp/README.md

 # 🏆 Local Loyalty - Phone-Based Loyalty Rewards System

-> **Winner of the Vibe Coding Hackathon 2024** - Building Human-Centered, Joy-Driven Solutions Using AI and Low-Code Tools (NO PASSWORD VERY SIMPLE)
+> **Vibe Coding Hackathon 2024** - Building Human-Centered, Joy-Driven Solutions Using AI and Low-Code Tools (NO PASSWORD VERY SIMPLE)

 ## To use the website:
 Create a customer first or login as one of these preset customer: